James David Nichols, Ph.D.

-James David Nichols is an Assistant Professor of History at CUNY Queensborough Community College.
+James David Nichols is an Associate Professor in the Department of History at Queensborough Community College / CUNY.

 Courses taught: The Growth of American Civilization, Latin American History, the History of the U.S.-Mexican Border

 "The Line of Liberty: Runaway Slaves and Fugitive Peons in the Texas-Mexico Borderlands" (Western Historical Quarterly, Winter 2013) This article was selected the 2014 Western History Association's Oscar O. Winther Award and the Bolton-Cutter Prize for best article.

 “Freedom Interrupted: Runaway Slaves and Insecure Borders in the Mexican Northeast” in Fugitive Slaves and Spaces of Freedom in North America edited by Damian Alan Pargas (University Press of Florida, 2018)